SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/Changing_the_IP_of_a_DMA.md

    1. Replace any references to the old IP address with the new IP address, and save the file.

+   1. Uninstall NAS and NATS:

-   1. Next you'll have to uninstall NAS and NATS.
-Go to *C:\\Skyline DataMiner\\Files* and run the program *SLEndpointTool_Console.exe*.
-Choose the default values and Uninstall both NAS and NATS.
+      1. Go to *C:\\Skyline DataMiner\\Files* and double-click *SLEndpointTool_Console.exe*.

+      1. Press U to confirm that you want to un install NAS and NATS.

+      1. Press Enter twice, enter NAS, and press Y.

+      1. Repeat the above procedure for NATS.

-1. If your DataMiner is Cloud Connected, you'll have to restart following services:
+1. If your DataMiner Agent is connected to the cloud, restart the following services:

-   1. DataMiner ArtifactDeployer
+   - DataMiner ArtifactDeployer

-   1. DataMiner Cloudfeed
+   - DataMiner CloudFeed

-   1. DataMiner CloudGateway
+   - DataMiner CloudGateway

-   1. DataMiner CoreGateway
+   - DataMiner CoreGateway

-   1. DataMiner FieldControl
+   - DataMiner FieldControl

-   1. DataMiner Orchestrator
+   - DataMiner Orchestrator

 1. Restart DataMiner.